matheusmurraydev/java-mongodb-crud-cars/README.md

-About it
+Context:

-  Trying out some JAVA and SOLID Principles
-  Not proud of the architecture
+    Trying out some JAVA and practicing SOLID Principles Not proud of the architecture